Warning. This review contains spoilers for Enemy in Shadows.

 A second appendix contains a sprinkling of new rules for WFRP.
 There is a system for generating quick NPCs, mechanics for a new disease (Purple Brain Fever) and some new creature traits.
 I am afraid I cannot make any useful assessment of the rules additions, as I have not decided to move to the new edition’s system and have no experience of it.

 There are also a couple of background elements in the “new rules” appendix: an Imperial Calendar and a guide to regional accents.
 The former is very useful, the latter less so, in my opinion, but others’ views will probably vary.

 For newcomers to The Enemy Within, Enemy in Shadows is excellent.
 The original adventures on which it is based are deservedly classics, and the revised presentation of the material is improved in almost every respect.

 For grognards, however, the value of the new edition is more debatable.
 The presentation is better.
 There is more GM advice, an expanded guide to Bögenhafen and a small amount of new adventure content.
 Crucially for many there are also WFRP4 statistics.
 But Enemy in Shadows does not offer a radically different play experience from the scenarios that appeared in 1986 and 1987.
 Once the initial excitement of seeing The Enemy Within back in print has passed, some might feel that not much has changed in thirty-three years.
 But perhaps that’s not such a bad thing.

 For my other WFRP4 reviews, see this link.

 The review copy of Enemy in Shadows was purchased at my own expense.
 I have received no inducements in connection with this review.

 Title art by Ralph Horsley.
-Title and internal art used without permission.
+Internal art by John Blanche, Wil Rees, Ralph Horsley et al. Used without permission.
 No challenge intended to the rights holders.